The Miranda Standard Environment

 a div b = entier (a/b)

-applied to a string creates an error value with the associated
+error applied to a string creates an error value with the associated

 message.
 Error values are all equivalent to the undefined value - any